k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

-Studio provides two methods to view an LUI data:
+Studio provides 2 methods to view an LUI data:

 1. **Table Data Viewer**, Lets you an easy and quick way to look at each table's content data, by navigate between the LU tables which are shown at the schema diagram.
 2. **Data Viewer**, Lets you building queries and execute them.
 This can be useful in case you wish to create cross tables queries.